Coalition Publi.ca’s development priorities:

 Texture 1.0 release: Completed, fall 2018

-Texture integration in OJS 3 (basic features): In progress, winter 2019
+Texture integration in OJS 3 (basic features): Completed, winter 2019

-Texture integration in OJS 3 (additional features): 2019
+Texture integration in OJS 3 (additional features): In progress, 2019

 Texture integration in C-Joe: Fall 2019